 Ollie’s recipes are designed for all types of dogs.
 Whether your pup has weight problems, allergies, a sensitive stomach, or is simply very picky when it comes to food, Ollie has an answer on its menu.

-The meals are free from the most common allergens and help with different health issues.
+The meals are free from the most common allergens and help with many health issues.
 Plus, since they have different protein sources, you can rotate them in your pup’s bowl to keep mealtime interesting.

 Flexible plans